Running the Examples

 So far we’ve been using the hosted cloud sync service.
 However, ElectricSQL is open source software and you can also run the backend database and sync service components yourself.

-, Docker and at least Elixir 1.14 compiled with Erlang 24 installed.
+Make sure you have Docker, Docker Compose, and at least Elixir 1.14 compiled with Erlang 24 installed.

 Clone the electric-sql/electric repo: